xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures26.md

 ------------

-The default configuration value for the option `--server.request-timeout` was increased from 300 to 1200 seconds for all client tools (arangosh, arangoimp, arangodump, arangorestore).
+The default configuration value for the option `--server.request-timeout` was increased from 300 to 1200 seconds for all client tools (avocadosh, avocadoimp, avocadodump, avocadorestore).

-The default configuration value for the option `--server.connect-timeout` was increased from 3 to 5 seconds for client tools (arangosh, arangoimp, arangodump, arangorestore).
+The default configuration value for the option `--server.connect-timeout` was increased from 3 to 5 seconds for client tools (avocadosh, avocadoimp, avocadodump, avocadorestore).

-### Arangorestore
+### Avocadorestore

-The option `--create-database` was added for arangorestore.
+The option `--create-database` was added for avocadorestore.

 Setting this option to `true` will now create the target database if it does not exist.
-When creating the target database, the username and passwords passed to arangorestore will be used to create an initial user for the new database.
+When creating the target database, the username and passwords passed to avocadorestore will be used to create an initial user for the new database.

 The default value for this option is `false`.

-### Arangoimp
+### Avocadoimp

-Arangoimp can now optionally update or replace existing documents, provided the import data contains documents with `_key` attributes.
+Avocadoimp can now optionally update or replace existing documents, provided the import data contains documents with `_key` attributes.

 Previously, the import could be used for inserting new documents only, and re-inserting a document with an existing key would have failed with a *unique key constraint violated* error.

-The behavior of arangoimp (insert, update, replace on duplicate key) can now be controlled with the option `--on-duplicate`.
+The behavior of avocadoimp (insert, update, replace on duplicate key) can now be controlled with the option `--on-duplicate`.
 The option can have one of the following values:

 * `error`: when a unique key constraint error occurs, do not import or update the document but